 Is there a female gaze?
 If so, what would it look like, and who would it see?
 Would it see a pink fabric couple having anal sex over a slab of cold steel?
 The question may sound more like metaphysics or a lousy sexist joke than gallery-going.
 Yet it goes back to one of the most influential ideas in contemporary art.

 Feminists (like me) often have a problem with museums, summed up in a handy catch phrase, the male gaze.
 It means too few women artists, too many male viewers, too many women in a dollhouse, and too much willing female flesh.
-One could imagine the adolescent male version—too few superheroes and too few real naked women.
+One could imagine the adolescent male version, as with Jim Shaw—too few superheroes and too few real naked women.
+Or one could imagine an all too human and scared adult male version, as in the photography of Alfred Gescheidt.
 Juergen Teller has an answer.
 He provides the R-rated version of Night in the Museum.

 It still might disappoint kids of all ages.
 Nothing comes alive after hours after all, and no one reveals the da Vinci code.
 Teller photographed Charlotte Rampling, the actress, and Raquel Zimmermann, the model, stark naked in the Louvre.
 They stand erect beside towering Greek gods and heroes.
 They loll against the guard rail protecting the Mona Lisa, as if waiting for the action.
 If they looked any more detached, they might be Photoshopped in.

 Art can shove your desires in your face—or more quietly pick apart your expectations.
 It can also end up reinforcing them.
 To get fancy about it, one might call these possibilities parody, deconstruction, and redoubling.
 Maybe any critique of anything has a hand in all three, but Teller definitely does.
 The parody part is easy enough, especially with such stately and enigmatic nudes.
 One can almost hear him shouting, a little desperately, "Get it?"